MicrosoftDocs/query-docs/query-languages/m/comparer-functions.md

 ---
 # Comparer functions

-These functions are used to test equality and determine ordering.
+These functions test equality and determine ordering.

 ## <a name="__toc360789896"></a>Comparer